Reading Buses

-Reading Transport Limited, trading as Reading Buses, is an English municipal bus operator owned by Reading Borough Council, serving the towns of Reading, Bracknell, Newbury, Slough, Windsor, Maidenhead, Wokingham and the surrounding areas in the counties of Berkshire, Oxfordshire, Surrey and Hampshire, as well as parts of Greater London.
+Reading Transport Limited, trading as Reading Buses, is an English municipal bus operator owned by Reading Borough Council, and directly serving the town of Reading and its surrounding area, including interurban routes to Bracknell, Newbury, Slough, Windsor, Maidenhead, Wokingham and London.

+In addition to its directly operated services under the Reading Buses brand, Reading Transport also owns Thames Valley Buses, operating local services in the area including Bracknell, Maidenhead, Slough, Windsor and Wokingham, and Newbury & District, operating local services in Newbury and west Berkshire.